-This is one of my In Short columns, dealing with Carol Emshwiller’s story from Dangerous Visions.
-It first appeared in Vector 282, Winter 2015-16.
-Continue reading
+This is another of my In Short columns.
+It appeared in Vector 285, Spring 2017: Continue reading

 Algis Budrys, F. Anstey, Frederik Pohl, Gene Wolfe, H.G.
 Wells, James Tiptree Jr, Kevin Anderson, m john harrison, Martin Caidin, P.G.
 Wodehouse, Philip K. Dick, Robert Louis Stevenson, Robert Silverberg, Samuel R. Delany, Thorne Smith

 And while I’m thinking about my Vector columns, here’s another from my Cognitive Mapping series.
 This was first published in Vector 203, January-February 1999.
 Continue reading

 Alfred Bester, Brian Aldiss, Christopher Priest, Henry James, Honore de Balzac, J.G.
 Ballard, John Brunner, John Dos Passos, John Sladek, Josephine Saxton, m john harrison, Michael Moorcock, Philip K. Dick, Sigmund Freud, Theodore Sturgeon, Thomas M. Disch, Virginia Woolf, William James

 This was one of my Cognitive Mapping columns.
 It first appeared in Vector 196, November-December 1997: